Malcolm McFee: Personal life

 From 1960 to 1965, McFee attended Plaistow County Grammar School.
 He was briefly the drummer in a band called The Abstracts with some schoolfriends before devoting himself to acting.

 In 1971, he married Margaret Kearnan.
 They divorced in 1995.
 McFee had three children, including a daughter, Victoria, born to Margaret in 1980.
+He had a son, Calum, and step-daughter, Leane, with second wife Jacqui.

 In an interview in 1973, McFee said that he owned a Ford Capri and had a cat called Perdita Pusscat.

 McFee died suddenly on 18 November 2001, at the age of 52, at his home in Braintree, Essex, shortly before he was due to appear as a dame in a pantomime of Beauty and the Beast at the Elgiva Theatre in Chesham.
 He had been suffering from cancer.
 McFee had been raising money for the Oncology Department of Broomfield Hospital in Chelmsford, Essex as a "Thank you" for the treatment he received from them.
 David Barry and Penny Spencer, who both appeared with McFee in Please Sir!, attended his funeral.